-Advantages of freelancing
+Advantages and disadvantages of freelancing

 - Freelancing can give you lots of different experiences, which may impress future employers

-- Freelancers are not entitled to paid holidays, health insurance, pension plans or other common work related benefits
+- Freelancers are not entitled to paid holidays, health insurance, pension plans or other common work-related benefits

 - If you are very sociable, you may not enjoy the frequent amount of alone time that freelancing requires

-How do I get a freelance job?
+How do I get freelance work?

 Have an open mind